Crascit/get_cmake/README.md

 packages are fully relocatable and can be run directly from the local output directory created by the script.

+The script can be used to retrieve all official CMake releases since 3.18.6.
+Release candidates can also be retrieved starting with the 3.21 feature release.

 ## Incorporating Into Your Project